‘Margaritaville’ singer Jimmy Buffett, who turned beach-bum life into an empire, dies at 76

 Rolling Stone, in a review of Buffett’s 2020 album “Life on the Flip Side,” gave grudging props.
 “He continues mapping out his surfy, sandy corner of pop music utopia with the chill, friendly warmth of a multi-millionaire you wouldn’t mind sharing a tropically-themed 3 p.m.
 IPA with, especially if his gold card was on the bar when the last round came.”

+But others never warmed.
+“While his songs are full of steel drums, lyrically they are mostly about being a white American man dreaming of a Bahamas without Bahamians,” Eater sniffed in 2021.

 Tributes on Saturday came from all walks of life, from Hollywood star Miles Teller posting photos of himself with Buffett to former U.S. Sen. Doug Jones of Alabama, who wrote on X, formerly Twitter, that Buffett “lived life to the fullest and the world will miss him.”
-Brian Wilson of the Beach Boys wrote: “Love and Mercy, Jimmy Buffett.”
+Brian Wilson of the Beach Boys wrote: “Love and Mercy, Jimmy Buffett” and Paul McCartney called him “one of the kindest and most generous people.”

 Buffett’s evolving brand began in 1985 with the opening of a string of Margaritaville-themed stores and restaurants in Key West, followed in 1987 with the first Margaritaville Café nearby.
 Over the course of the next two decades, several more of each opened throughout Florida, New Orleans and California.